+TheRecordLive.com Penny Record

 Vol. 65 No. 32

-Distributed FREE in Orange County, Texas
+Distributed FREE To The Citizens of Bridge City and Orangefield

 Week of Wednesday, January 8, 2025

 LSCO President Johnson to retire

 Dr. Tom Johnson came to Lamar State College Orange in 2018 and has overseen the expansion of the local campus, plus the opening of another campus.
-The college has also increased its courses and work training programs.
+The college has also increased its courses and work training programs. gust.

 MARGARET TOAL For The Record From his third-floor office, LSCO President Dr. Tom Johnson's can see new buildings that weren't there when he came to the job nearly seven years ago.
-And those buildings are one of the reasons he has decided to retire in Au- "When I got here, I had a ten-year plan in place and I've accomplished all of them (the goals), he He said he wants to travel and see more of the world.
-"I'll be 63 next month and my wife, Karen and I would like to Filings to run for councils, boards MARGARET TOAL For The Record Filings will open for local city council and school board positions Wednesday, January 15.
-Some of the spots open this year will be for West Orange mayor, currently held by Randy Branch.
-Interested and qualified people running for offices in the May 3 elections may file during regular weekday business hours until Friday, February 14.
-City council filings are taken in the city secretary's office at the appropriate city hall.
-School board trustees will file in the offices of the secretary to the school district's superintendent.
-Hours and holidays will vary for the different offices, so people wanting to file for a position should check the times and days before going to file in person.
-The Orangefield ISD will have its board election during the November general election because of state regulations.
-The Orange County Drainage District and Orange County Port District have elections for their boards of directors during even years.
-Open seats for May's election will be: Bridge City City Council has three openings this year.
-Place 1 is currently held by Aaron Roccaforte.
-Place 3 held by Bryant Champagne, and Place 5 held by Terri Gauthier.
-The city has at-large voting, meaning citizens can vote for all the positions and candidates do not have to live in a specific MAY 3 Page 2A travel when we're still relatively young to enjoy it."
-His replacement will be chosen by the Texas State University System, which oversees LSCO and six other colleges and univer- Johnson will be ending more than 40 years of work in the public sector, including 20 years with the Houston Police Department and a second eduction.
+And those buildings are one of the reasons he has decided to retire in Au- "When I got here, I had a ten-year plan in place and I've accomplished all of them (the goals), he said.
+He said he wants to travel and see more of the world.
+"I'll be 63 next month and my wife, Karen and I would like to Filings to run for councils, boards starts soon travel when we're still relatively young to enjoy it."
+His replacement will be chosen by the Texas State University System, which oversees LSCO and six other colleges and universities.
+Johnson will be ending more than 40 years of work in the public sector, including 20 years with the Houston Police Department and a second career in public higher eduction.

 Johnson was born in Port Arthur and grew up in the Big Thicket area of East Texas between Livingston and Woodville.
 He was the first person in his family to attend college and went to Angelina Junior College in Lufkin before going to Sam Houston State University.
-In 1982, while in colcareer in public higher lege, he pursued his interest in government and got a job with U.S. Representative Charles Wilson, a now legendary congressman who represented Orange County for many years.
+In 1982, while in college, he pursued his interest in government and got a job with U.S. Representative Charles Wilson, a now legendary congressman who represented Orange County for many years.
 "The first time I got on a plane was to go to D.C. to work for Charlie," he said.
-By the time he left Sam Houston State, he had earned bachelor's master's degrees.
-Then he started with the Houston Department, Police spending time in six different divisions.
-He spent six years working at the department's police academy, which gave him his first experience at educa- "I decided I didn't need another degree in crimition administration.

-LSCO'S Page 3A Bridge City resident Repasky to celebrate 100 years PENNY LELEUX For The Record Susie Repasky walked into The Record office last week with her caretaker, Jeanna Pressler, to place an announcement of her upcoming 100th birthday party.
+By the time he left Sam Houston State, he had earned bachelor's and master's degrees.
+Then he started with the Houston Police Department, spending time in six different divisions.
+He spent six years working at the department's police academy, which gave him his first experience at education administration.
+"I decided I didn't need another degree in crimi- LSCO'S Page 3A Bridge City resident Repasky to celebrate 100 years PENNY LELEUX For The Record Susie Repasky walked into The Record office last week with her caretaker, Jeanna Pressler, to place an announcement of her upcoming 100th birthday party.
 She is in better physical shape than many 20-30 years younger.
 She uses a cane more for stability than actual need.
 "I could dance if I had a partner," she said.